queens.utils package#

 Parameters:

-• theta (dict-like) – theta[‘par’] is a ndarray containing the N values for parameter par
+• theta – theta[‘par’] is a ndarray containing the N values for parameter par

 Convert numpy arrays to particles objects.